 Robot Fever at Stibbert Museum, the exposition that brought the robots to the Stibbert Museum in Florence

-We went to the Stibbert Museum to see the exhibition “Robot Fever – Il Samurai nell’era dei Chogokin” (Robot Fever – The Samurai in the era of Chogokin).
+We went to the Stibbert Museum of Florence to see the exhibition “Robot Fever – Il Samurai nell’era dei Chogokin” (Robot Fever – The Samurai in the era of Chogokin).
 On this occasion we had a full tour of the Museum by taking advantage of the reopening of japanese rooms.

 The exhibition was organized through a collaboration between the Stibbert Museum and the Toy Museum of Florence with the contribution of Ente Cassa di Risparmio di Firenze.